Get ready for the most exciting and rewarding way to earn extra money!

 - The Introduction Fee will not be payable in the circumstances described in clause 18.1 if the Client agrees to have you supplied by Syft for a further specified period, at the end of which you may be engaged by the Client or any of its Group Companies without further charge.

-- If you do not contact Syft or use the online platform for more than one month we will automatically remove your profile from the Services and archive your profile from the Syft’s online platform.
+- If you do not contact Syft or use the online platform for more than one month, Syft reserves the right to terminate your profile from the Services and archive your profile from Syft’s online platform.

 - Syfters who are suspended from Syft’s online platform or who have not accepted and worked a Shift within a 3 month period will lose access to the incentives and perks (if any) offered by Syft under clause 29.1.